min2ha/ukwa-site/content/target/67140/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Theresa May calls for party unity before key Brexit votes

 Theresa May was to urge her MPs to send a message of unity over Brexit by reversing Lords amendments to the EU withdrawal bill, with senior government figures saying they were confident a revolt could be headed off.